 Breaking old habits is hard.
 It takes practice, persistence and patience.
-Naturally, when you get stuck, you start to doubt whether a change is possible.
+You start to doubt whether a change is possible when you get stuck.
 “Is it my personality that stops me from changing?”

 For many years, psychologists have explored something called personality traits.
 Although there are endless ways we might describe each other, the research suggests that we can organise our personality differences into five distinct categories: